niwinz/bytehold/README.rst

 Bytehold
 ========

-Simple backup tool, which helps not to repeat scripts.
+Simple backup tool written in python3, which helps not to repeat scripts.

 Is based on handlers, and is very simple to extend.
 Creating a new handler and use it.
 Also, there are 2 sets of settings to use: